Study Life, Not Advertising

 He was an avid student of life and how the experience of it makes you a better man.
 It was often said that he did not set out to be a emperor, but since it was bestowed upon him, it was his duty as a citizen of the world to be the best emperor he could be.
 The same is true for our industry.
 No matter how we got into the advertising / marketing profession, it is our duty to be the best we can be.
 It is our duty to study the nuances that makes this industry so fascinating, to keep up with the trends and to ensure that our life experiences allow us to continue to be creative and push the boundaries of the status quo.

 Study Life, Not Advertising.
-It’s amazing how such a simple statement has far reaching implications.
+It’s amazing how such a simple statement has far reached implications.

 Could people who turn that statement around be doomed?
 Could those who only look to further their “craft” be the ones who ultimately live a desolate and isolated life?